jiangfengming/vue-pilot/README.md

 router.url(URL string | location)
 ```

-Converts the internal URL string or location object to an external relative URL which can be used in `href` attribute of `<a>`.
+Converts an internal URL string or location object to an external relative URL which can be set as `href` attribute of `<a>`.

 ```js
 router.url({